std::variant

 };

-unions are very powerful constructs, but one needs to be careful while using them:
+s are very powerful constructs, but one needs to be careful while using them:

-• They provide little type safety - if you’d initialize one of union’s members, reading any other works just like reinterpret_cast<>.
-That can be actually pretty useful - imagine putting a char as one member, and a bit field as another - modifying one would automatically “update” the other (as they are all one thing underneath) for free.
-Nice for low-level binary structures!
+as one member, and a bit field as another - modifying one would automatically “update” the other (as they are all one thing underneath) for free.
+Nice for low-level binary structures! - Until C++11 only POD types could be stored in

-• And while after C++11 you can store your beloved std::strings in there, you need to remember that it is unknown at compilation time what type will be stored in an union, so it is unknown which destructor to call, so none will be called automatically.
+s in there, you need to remember that it is unknown at compilation time what type will be stored in anunion

-• Of course compiler will not call constructors for you as well - want to use a copy constructor on one of union’s members?
+, so it is unknown which destructor to call, so none will be called automatically. - Of course compiler will not call constructors for you as well - want to use a copy constructor on one of union’s members?
 Prepare yourself for segfaults, as this member is not initialized (or initialized by some other type).
 You need to manually initialize memory using a placement-new.

-• Implementing a copy constructor?
+- Implementing a copy constructor?
 Remember to manually destroy what’s already in your union!

 So, in C++11 if we would want to care about freeing the memory and type safety we would need to do something like this: